Sandeshh16/sandeshh16/README.md

 # 👨‍💻 Hi, I'm Sandesh!

-I'm a passionate Data Scientist Trainee specialize in transforming raw data into actionable insights using Python, SQL, and powerful visualization tools.
+A passionate Data Scientist Trainee specialize in transforming raw data into actionable insights using Python, SQL, and powerful visualization tools.

 ---